 AIPS Sport Media Awards are a celebration of sports media excellence, representing a new, inspiring horizon for sports journalists across the globe.
 The first edition of the Awards ceremony was held in Lausanne in January 2019.
 The second edition was in Budapest in February 2020.
-The third edition will be held at the beginning of 2021.
+The third edition took place in an online live show from the castle of Vigevano, Italy, in March 2021.

 The International Sports Press Association (AIPS) is the peak professional body representing the international sports media, with more than 9,500 members worldwide.